InjectiveLabs/injective-protocol-specification/derivatives/liquidation.md

       * To liquidate a short position, `lResults.liquidationPrice` must be less than or equal to the index price.

 5. Close the `lResults.quantity` quantity contracts of the existing position.
+   1. Calculate the trader's loss (`position.margin / position.quantity * quantity`) and update the state of the trader's position.
-   1. Calculate the PNL per contract (`contractPNL`) which equals `lResults.liquidationPrice - position.contractPrice` for longs and ` position.contractPrice - averageClosingPrice ` for shorts.
+   2. Calculate the PNL per contract (`contractPNL`) which equals `lResults.liquidationPrice - position.contractPrice` for longs and ` position.contractPrice - averageClosingPrice ` for shorts.
-   2.
+   3. Calculate the total payout from the position`cResults.payout = cResults.quantity * (position.margin / position.quantity + contractPNL) `
-   3. Transfer half of the `lResults.loss` to the free deposits of the liquidator of the `position` and the other half to the insurance pool.
+      1. Allocate half of the payout to the liquidator and half to the insurance fund
-      * `lResults.loss = position.margin - lResults.quantity * (position.margin / position.quantity + contractPNL) `
+   4. Decrement the position's remaining margin by `position.margin / position.quantity * (position.quantity - quantity)`
+   5. Emit a `FuturesLiquidation` event.